Issued July 17, 2020; Revised November 13, 2020

 G. HEPA/Ionization Units in Classrooms

-ASHRAE’s Guidance for Reopening Schools and Universities suggests installing portable HEPA units where HVAC systems cannot accommodate a MERV 13 filter, which will be the case for some ACPS systems.
+ASHRAE’s guidance for reopening schools suggests installing portable HEPA units where HVAC systems cannot accommodate a MERV 13 filter, which will be the case for some ACPS systems.

 Questions?
 Please call Building Services at 434-975-9340 with questions about our HVAC practices.